Instagram launches test where users can choose to see likes

-The photo-sharing site, which is owned by Facebook Inc, said this latest test came after seeing mixed responses to its experiments in which it removed likes, commonly used as a measure of popularity.
+The photo-sharing site, which is owned by Facebook Inc (FB.O), said this latest test came after seeing mixed responses to its experiments in which it removed likes, commonly used as a measure of popularity.

 "In 2019, we started hiding like counts for a small group of people to understand if it lessens some pressure when posting to Instagram," the spokeswoman said in a statement.
 "Some people found this beneficial but some still wanted to see like counts so they could track what's popular."